 The Vermont Division for Historic Preservation encourages the discovery and appreciation of the state’s rich heritage through the stewardship and interpretation of historic sites that evoke an authentic sense of time and place.
 The sites are open to the public on a seasonal basis.
 For detailed information including hours of operation, directions, and special event listings, please visit www.historicsites.vermont.gov or call 802-828-3051.

 Bennington Battle Monument (Bennington) – This 306-foot tall monument commemorates the 1777 Revolutionary War battle fought to defend a vital supply of military stores.
-Exhibits illustrating the battle, as well as the design and construction of the monument, may be enjoyed at the ground level.
-Views of three states can be seen from the observation deck, reached by elevator.
+On the ground level, visitors can explore exhibits about the design and construction of the monument.
 Site amenities include a picnic area and gift shop.
+Please note: the elevator and observation level are temporarily closed.
 802-447-0550.

 Eureka Schoolhouse & Baltimore Covered Bridge (Springfield) – The Eureka Schoolhouse stands as the oldest one-room schoolhouse in Vermont.
 Reconstructed in its current location in 1968, the schoolhouse was built about 1790 to serve Springfield’s first village settlement.
 The Baltimore Covered Bridge is one of about 100 covered bridges remaining in Vermont.
 It was constructed by Granville Leland and Dennis Allen in 1870 using a design patented in 1820 by Ithiel Town.
 The Baltimore Covered Bridge was moved to its present location in 1970.
 802-885-8841.